theromis/react-master-detail/README.md

 import React from 'react';
 import { Route, Switch, useRouteMatch } from 'react-router-dom';
 import Media from 'react-media';
-import { mediaQueries } from 'model';
+import { mediaQueries } from 'utils';
-import './MasterDetail.scss';
+import styles from './MasterDetail.module.scss';

 export interface MasterDetailProps {
     MasterType: any,